pereznetworks/Library-Manager/README.md

   NEXT:

+      in a way that fits with the 'Libray Manager' scenario...

         a remove Book and a remove Patron feature may be added in a future releases

-        an internal delete function may be added in a future release for removing a record from specific table may be added to
+        an internal delete function may be added in a future release for removing a record from specific table

+        other ideas

+            more advanced sequelize db functions

+              like a raw view and export into json or csv of data

+            a more modern mobile first UI

+            modern menu's and icons in place of just navs, button and links

+            upgrade to UI rendering to react

   TODO: